ParadoxGuitarist/snipe-agent/README.md

 - `GetSerialNumber()` - Returns the local device's serial number.
 - `GetExternalIP()` - Returns external IP as a string.
 - `GetPreferredLocalIP()` - Returns the local IPv4 address of the preferred network interface as a string.
+- `GetInstalledPrograms()` - Returns a multi line string of installed applications.

 ---
 ## Build